Tommy-Brennan/Landscape_Architecture/README.md

 # Landscape Architecture Webpage & Database Dashboard

-An interactive web platform designed for the University of Maryland's Landscape Architecture Program to showcase student capstone projects using geospatial visualization and a dynamic database dashboard.
+An interactive web platform designed for the University of Maryland's Landscape Architecture Program to showcase student projects using geospatial visualization and a dynamic database dashboard.

 ## Project Overview